Legends of Tomorrow season 2: Arrowverse tie-ins

-In November 2016, the cast of Legends of Tomorrow appeared on The Flash and Arrow as part of the three-part "Invasion!" crossover event; the crossover episodes also featured appearances by Melissa Benoist, reprising her role as Kara Danvers / Supergirl from the TV series Supergirl.
+In November 2016, the cast of Legends of Tomorrow appeared on The Flash and Arrow as part of the three-part crossover event "Invasion!".
+The crossover episodes also featured appearances by Melissa Benoist, reprising her role as Kara Danvers / Supergirl from the television series Supergirl.

 Release

 Broadcast

 The season began airing on October 13, 2016, on The CW in the United States, and concluded on April 4, 2017.

 Home media

 The season was made available for streaming on Netflix in late April 2017, soon after the season finale aired.
 It was later released on Blu-ray on August 15, 2017.